 Training safely with Camden Kempo

 At Camden Shorinji Kempo we are committed to keeping you safe.
-Our Health and Safety Officer (elected at our January 2021 AGM) oversees all aspects of the club’s safety.
-This includes conducting risk assessments, sourcing first aid equipment and making sure all members are aware of our safeguarding protocols.
+Our Health and Safety Officer (elected at our January 2023 AGM) oversees all aspects of the club’s safety.
+This includes conducting risk assessments, sourcing first aid equipment, and making sure all members are aware of our safeguarding protocols.

-As we practice a full contact martial arts, it is possible that you will collect some bruises when training with a partner.
+As we practice full-contact martial arts, it is possible that you will collect some bruises when training with a partner.
 However, by following our rules and the BSKF Guidelines we can both stay safe and train hard!

 The BSKF “Guidelines for Effective Training” remind us: